TPN

 Proteins

-Protein is delivered as crystalline amino acid solutions containing both essential and non-essential amino acids, supporting tissue synthesis, wound healing, immune cell production, enzyme function, and lean muscle mass preservation.
+Clinicians supply protein through crystalline amino acid solutions containing both essential and non-essential amino acids.
+These amino acids support tissue repair, wound healing, immune function, enzyme production, and preservation of lean muscle mass.

-Standard TPN provides 0.8 to 1.5 grams of protein per kilogram of body weight per day for stable adults.
-Requirements increase to 1.5 to 2.5 g/kg/day in critically ill patients, burn patients, sepsis, and those undergoing continuous renal replacement therapy.
-Specialty amino acid formulas are available for patients with hepatic encephalopathy or renal failure where standard mixtures would worsen the clinical condition.
+Standard TPN delivers 0.8 to 1.5 g/kg/day of protein for stable adults.
+Healthcare providers increase protein intake to 1.5 to 2.5 g/kg/day for critically ill patients, burn victims, patients with sepsis, and those receiving continuous renal replacement therapy.
+They may also prescribe specialty amino acid formulations for patients with hepatic encephalopathy or renal failure to better match their metabolic requirements.

 Lipids